Advanced Materials

 Advanced Materials is a weekly peer-reviewed scientific journal covering materials science.
 It includes communications, reviews, and feature articles on topics in chemistry, physics, nanotechnology, ceramics, metallurgy, and biomaterials.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 32.086.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 26.8.

 History

-The journal was established in 1988 as a supplement to the general chemistry journal Angewandte Chemie and remained part of that journal for the first 18 months of its existence.
+The journal was established in 1988 as a supplement to the general chemistry journal Angewandte Chemie and remained part of that journal for the first eighteen months of its existence.
 Founder and editor-in-chief was Peter Goelitz (then editor of Angewandte Chemie).
-The current editor-in-chief is Jos Lenders.
+The current editors-in-chief are Irem Bayindir-Buchhalter and Esther Levy.

-Originally the journal appeared monthly; it switched to 15 issues in 1997, 18 issues in 1998, and 24 issues in 2000.
-In 2009, it started to publish weekly, with 48 issues per year.
-Since 2018, it publishes 52 issues per year.
+Originally the journal appeared monthly; it switched to fifteen issues in 1997, eighteen issues in 1998, and twenty-four issues in 2000.
+In 2009, it started to publish weekly, with forty-eight issues per year.
+Since 2018, it publishes fifty-two issues per year.

 Sister journals

 As the volume of research in materials science increased significantly since the 1990s, several journals have been spun off, including: